 A suggested daily schedule is included in the student notebook (sold separately), so your student easily understands what is expected of them each day, while also providing flexibility to meet the needs of your student and family.

-Throughout this module, your student will connect textbook instruction with hands-on experiments for maximum learning.
+Throughout this module, your student will connect textbook instruction with hands-on projects for maximum learning.
 No special equipment is necessary.

 In this health and nutrition course, there are over 50 projects noted and included in the textbook and student notebook (sold separately).
 These projects include practical topics such as nature versus nurture, personal temperament, good decision-making skills, boundary setting, analyzing food intake and activity levels, creating good hygiene habits, keeping a sleep record, and so much more.